 With the holiday shopping season upon us, potential cyber risks abound that can directly impact your company.
 There are many scams that cybercriminals can leverage.

 On this past Cyber Monday alone, millions of people participated.
 According to Retail Federation and Prosper Insights & Analytics, almost 24% of US citizens partook in the largest e-commerce sales day ever this year.
 That is nearly 81 million Americans.
+The average American spent $633 on Christmas.
+According to Lendedu's research, 51% of those surveyed planned to do their shopping at the store, while 46% planned to do it online.

 Why should Companies be concerned?